typesend/bandwidth/README.md

 # bandwidth

-An Elixir library for the Bandwidth.com APIs
+An Elixir library for (Bandwidth APIs)[https://dev.bandwidth.com/].
+Based on (the deprecated hex package)[https://github.com/Bandwidth/elixir-bandwidth] written for the older v1 API.